trinsic-id/sdk/ui-android/samples/android_sample/README.md

   - Adds jitpack as a Maven repository
 - [app/build.gradle.kts](https://github.com/trinsic-id/sdk/blob/main/ui-android/samples/android_sample/app/build.gradle.kts)
   - Adds Trinsic Android SDK as a dependency

-This sample, by default, *does not hit Trinsic's API* or perform real verifications.
-Instead, it uses a Trinsic-provided test API which allows for quick and convenient testing of the library's functionality **without** needing a real API key or a backend of your own.

-Once you have implemented your own backend, this sample can easily be configured to perform real verifications simply by changing the `BACKEND_CREATE_SESSION_ENDPOINT` constant in `MainActivity.java` to point to your backend's endpoint.

 ## Implementation Guide